Anne Gunning

 Anne Gunning (1929 – January 1990) was a British fashion model.
 Originally a house model for Sybil Connolly, she gained global recognition after being featured on the cover of Life magazine in 1953.
 She was one of the top models of the 1950s.

 Biography

 Born Anne Gunning Parker, possibly in Southern Rhodesia where her father, Arnold Barthrop Parker, was a coffee planter.
 She was of Irish descent, related to the Gunning sisters Elizabeth and Marie, while her father was of Cuckfield, West Sussex, England.
-Gunning returned to England from Southern Rhodesia following her parents' separation where he was raised by an aunt.
+Gunning returned to England from Southern Rhodesia following her parents' separation where she was raised by an aunt.